kanata-kan/store-management-system/docs/phases/phase-7/task-7.10-sales-records-management.md

 - ✅ Server-side filters by **product**, **cashier**, and **date range**.
 - ✅ Server-side sorting by **date**, **quantity**, and **total amount**.
 - ✅ Server-side pagination via query parameters.
+- ✅ Professional **DatePicker** component using `react-day-picker` (production-ready, used by major companies).
 - ✅ Clean, French-only UI labels, with English code and documentation.
-- ✅ Strict adherence to “no business logic in frontend” rule.
+- ✅ Strict adherence to "no business logic in frontend" rule.

 ---